 Thomas Leavitt (CEO) co-founded the world’s first self-service web hosting company in 1994.
 Spent the next 25 years building IT infrastructure that served millions without breaking.
 Now applying the exact same playbook—standardization, plug-and-play, ruthless iteration—to spacecraft.
 Because someone finally has to.

 John McEntee (CTO) is a startup-veteran solutions architect who has designed and produced reliable deep-tech hardware and manufacturing systems in aerospace, semiconductors, biotechnology, robotics, and photovoltaics.
-Holder of 17 granted patents, he has demonstrated track record of taking complex ideas from whiteboard to volume production.
+Holder of 17 granted patents, he has a demonstrated track record of taking complex ideas from whiteboard to volume production.

 Together we became obsessed with removing the biggest barrier to space innovation: the complexity and cost of building spacecraft.